dandavison/delta/README.md

    In addition, all of them have a bright form: bright-black, bright-red, bright-green, bright-yellow, bright-blue, bright-magenta, bright-cyan, bright-white

-   An example is:
+   An example of using an ANSI color name is:
    --file-color="green"

-   Unlike RGB hex codes, ANSI color names are just names: you can choose the exact color that each name corresponds to in the settings of your terminal application (the application you use to run command line programs).
+   Unlike RGB hex codes, ANSI color names are just names: you can choose the exact color that each name corresponds to in the settings of your terminal application (the application you use to enter commands at a shell prompt).
 This means that if you use ANSI color names, and you change the color theme used by your terminal, then delta's colors will respond automatically, without needing to change the delta command line.

    "purple" is accepted as a synonym for "magenta".
 Color names and codes are case-insensitive.

+3. ANSI color number

+   An example of using an ANSI color number is:
+   --file-color=28

+   There are 256 ANSI color numbers: 0-255.
+The first 16 are the same as the colors described in the "ANSI color name" section above.
+See https://en.wikipedia.org/wiki/ANSI_escape_code#8-bit.
+   Specifying colors like this is useful if your terminal only supports 256 colors (i.e. doesn't support 24-bit color).
 ```

 <br>